Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

 * Unlike meteorological data, there is no need to download Geographic data every time because this is just static.

-* Now we set up domain:
+* Now we set up domain.

+  * Guidelines from UCAR on `&geogrid` [setup](http://www2.mmm.ucar.edu/wrf/users/namelist_best_prac_wps.html).

   * Use [this code](https://code.earthengine.google.com/b49019fd1f97e7313b143992a717726c) in Google Earth Engine to visualize and configure domains.

+  * It is recommended to have domains no smaller than about 100x100 each.
+Keep about 10 grid points (minimum of 5) on each side, in the boundary zone.
+If domains are too small, the solution will be determined by forcing data.